Table of Contents

 Body Construction

-The RSS20 features a solid mahogany body, delivering a warm and resonant tone, with a maple top for added visual appeal.
+The RSS20 features a solid mahogany body that delivers a warm and resonant tone, with a maple top for added visual appeal.

 Set-In Neck